 Each section of the dashboard is its own Gutenberg block, so you could actually create your own custom dashboard from scratch if you wanted to.

-They've said that they plan on integrating with many more payment processors over the coming months.
+They’ve said that they plan on integrating with more payment processors over the coming months.

-Currently, when someone purchases a product you can add them to a LearnDash or TutorLMS course, assign them a WordPress user role, and add them to a SureMembers or MemberPress membership.
+When someone purchases a product you can add them to a LearnDash course, assign them a WordPress user role, or add them to a membership.

 📊 Advanced Features